phosid/TweetMe/README.md

 # Twitter - Part II

-This is a basic twitter app to view, compose, favorite, and retweet tweets.
+This is a basic Twitter app to view, compose, favorite, and retweet tweets.

 Time spent: **X** hours spent in total